 November 3, 2009- Independent special interest groups spend \$14 million in the New Jersey's governor's race, reflecting a trend of outside groups playing a bigger role in state, national and even local campaigns.

-40
+June 26, 2009-Governor Jon Corzine enacts a new law (Chapter 66) sponsored by Assemblywoman Joan Quigley (D-32) and Assemblyman Joseph Cryan (D-20) that establishes electoral and campaign finance requirements for the new office of Lieutenant Governor.
 November 16, 2009- Executive Director Jeff Brindle announces that, for the first time, contributions made to local officials can be searched on ELEC's website.